kubernetes/enhancements/keps/sig-node/5032-log-eviction-on-disk-pressure/README.md

 ```

-If the pod had been generating logs in Gigabytes with minimal delay, it can cause disk pressure on kubelet host and that can affect other pods running in the same kubelets.
+If the pod had been generating logs in Gigabytes with minimal delay, it can cause disk pressure on kubelet host and that can affect other pods running in the same kubelet.

 ### Goals

+- There is a ContainerLogManager in every kubelet.
+It runs an infinite go routine and checks active log file(on which all container log read write happens) size.
+If that exceeds the above mentioned limit (containerLogMaxSize), it starts parallel workers.
+Each worker creates a tar of the active file, deletes tars till there are containerLogMaxFiles files in total and creates a new active file for container.
-- Split large log files in size containerLogMaxSize, Rotate and Clean them.
+- Goal is to Split large active log file in size containerLogMaxSize, and then do the rest of the operations done by containerLogManager.

 ## Proposal
-- The container log rotation working now shpuld work as is, but it will ensure that before rotating file, it is under the size limit set..
+- The container log rotation working now shpuld work as is, but it will ensure that before rotating file, it is under the size limit set.
+This way, every tar present for a container under host will surely be under containerLogMaxSize.
+This can avoid disk pressure on the host.

 ### Risks and Mitigations

-Risk of tmp copy creation of log failing as there is no disk space left.
+Do not see any risk as of now.

 ## Design Details

-- When there is disk pressure in nodefs.available/imagefs.available, ContainerLogManager's rotateLogs (https://github.com/kubernetes/kubernetes/blob/master/pkg/kubelet/logs/container_log_manager.go#L52-L60) should be added to list of functions to be run on disk pressure. (https://github.com/kubernetes/kubernetes/blob/master/pkg/kubelet/eviction/helpers.go#L1195-#L1230)
-- And container logs exceeding the kubelet config set for log limit should be deleted.
-On disk pressure, analyse log paths of all containers.
-Logs of containers with existing combined log size exceeding `containerLogMaxSize`*`containerLogMaxFiles` should be deleted till the combined log size is within `containerLogMaxSize`*`containerLogMaxFiles`.
+1. Implement a new function (splitAndRotateLatestLog) to be called by rotateLog function (https://github.com/kubernetes/kubernetes/blob/master/pkg/kubelet/logs/container_log_manager.go#L235-L257)
+2. The rotateLog is being called by each worker for the container assigned to it.
+3. It does cleanup to delete all non-rotated (rotated logs have time suffix in name) and .tmp files generated (and if not deleted) in last log rotation.
+4. Then it rotates un rotated files (it does not rotate the active file) and deletes oldest rotated files till containerLogMaxFiles-2 files are left.
+This is because the non rotated active file be rotated and new active file will be created.
+Which will add upto containerLogMaxFiles.
+5. Before doing this exact above step, in the new design, it will split the large active log file in size of containerLogMaxSize and name them <active-log-file-name>.part<i>.
+6. Let's say it created n parts, after this, it can do rotate of n-1 parts, keeping last nth part active and do delete.
+(Basically step 4)

 ### Test Plan